Education and Outreach

 These Preschool and Elementary Programs are available FREE of charge at participating Libraries.

-Please contact your host library to register for Buckets Full of Nature programs.
+Please contact your host library to register for Buckets Full of Nature progam.

-For more information, please contact Laura Hopek at LHopek@LehighConservation.org
+For additional details, please contact Laura Hopek at LHopek@LehighConservation.org

 Educational Resources